-ForgeRock® Common REST is a common REST API framework.
-It works across the ForgeRock platform to provide common ways to access web resources and collections of resources.
-Adapt the examples in this section to your resources and deployment.
+ForgeRock REST is a REST API framework defining common APIs to access web resources and collections of resources.

 _id field of the resource.